Karl Adam (theologian): Post-war career and death

 The University of Tübingen was occupied by the French Army in 1945 as part of the denazification process.
 Neither Adam nor any of Tübingen's other Catholic theologians were among those imprisoned or banned from teaching for promoting Nazism or the Nazi regime's human rights violations.
 No work was published in postwar Germany questioning or censuring Adam's support for Nazism.
 Krieg writes that "it is not clear ... that Adam ... ever acknowledged his own misjudgment about and complicity with the Third Reich."

 In the postwar years Adam became involved in the ecumenical movement and stressed the need for co-operation between German Catholics and Protestants.
 As one of the first German Catholic theologians to contribute to ecumenism, he argued that Protestants and Catholics were united by belief in certain Christian truths, and was motivated in part by his continued belief that Christianity ought to form the foundation of German government and society.
 Adam retired in 1949, becoming a professor emeritus at Tübingen.
 He withdrew from public life in the 1950s, and was nominated to be part of a preparatory commission for the Second Vatican Council in 1959, but declined for health reasons.
+However, Adam later served as a peritus (theological expert) at Vatican II.

 Adam died in Tübingen on 1 April 1966.